H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 The main gateway exposes a `/consciousness-schema` route that lists `"blood_brain_barrier"` among the consciousness layers and associates it with its canonical port, reflecting its role in the unified consciousness architecture that the orchestrators coordinate.
 Unified apps such as `unified_app.py` and `unified_app_real_complete.py` incorporate BBB health into their pipeline summarizations, appending `"blood_brain_barrier_8016"` to `layers_processed` when `bbb_health.get("barrier_active")` is true and including this in the returned `pipeline_layers` and `consciousness_modules`, which allows higher‑level control surfaces to see whether the barrier was active for each request.

 The “ultimate” multi‑layer app queries a separate BBB health endpoint, stores the result as `blood_brain_barrier: safety_check.get("barrier_active", False)` in its `consciousness_layers`, and reports the total number of layers processed and services available, tying BBB activity into an overall readiness and coordination view.
+At the governance level, these signals can be combined with constitutional audit trails and WOAH/DGM complexity measures when deciding whether to enable more exploratory modes.

 ---